 - AR 3.
-If the undertaking carries out activities concerned by the undermentioned supplements or regulations, it may also disclose a mapping of the information provided in its sustainability statement to the relevant supplements or regulations: - (a) areas specified by the Conflict Minerals Regulation. - (b) OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas: Supplement on Tin, Tantalum and Tungsten; Supplement on Gold of the bespoke OECD Due Diligence Guidance - AR 4.
+If the undertaking carries out activities concerned by the undermentioned supplements or regulations, it may also disclose a mapping of the information provided in its sustainability statement to the relevant supplements or regulations: - (a) areas specified by the Conflict Minerals Regulation 5. - (d)(b) OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas: Supplement on Tin, Tantalum and Tungsten; Supplement on Gold of the bespoke OECD Due Diligence Guidance Guidance 6 - (e) areas specified by the Conflict Minerals Regulation 7. - AR 4.
 The undertaking may disclose procurement practices, as well as environmental factors in its mapping.
 This may be presented in a table in a similar form to the table below.